 Questions poured down like spring rain.

-On the tube once, sitting there sadly one evening opposite a group of youths about to hit the town, the train stopped and one by one they got off talking loudly.
+On the tube once, sat there sadly one evening opposite a group of youths about to hit the town, the train stopped and one by one they got off talking loudly.
 One among them, a cat with with long hair who’d been peering my way intermittently, stopped in front of me and looking me steadily and kindly in the eye, told me Jesus loves you.
 I nodded, half-shocked, half-moved.
-Really, he repeated, running off through the doors just as they were closing.
+Really, he repeated, running off through the doors as they were closing.

 Telling my ex-girlfriend this, she sat up in bed one morning and said very seriously in an almost strained way, Domingo if you feel some pull you have to go towards it, with everything you’ve got.
 I half nodded, but still it scared me.

-I suppose the gap between one person and the Divine can be bridged only by the person themselves.
+I suppose the gap between one person and the divine can be bridged only by the person themselves.
 What is meant by the leap of faith.
 The one Indiana Jones nailed at the end of the Last Crusade.

 That, or the Divine comes and slaps you round the face E. Honda style.